top of page

 If You Need Support Between Sessions

-I can’t offer emergency support outside session times, so if something feels overwhelming or unsafe, please contact your local crisis services or urgent care options.
+I can’t offer emergency support outside session times.
+If something feels overwhelming or unsafe, please contact your local crisis services or urgent care options.
+It’s absolutely okay to reach out for additional support.

-If you’re curious about working with with me, creatively and at your pace, you can read more here:
+If you’re curious about working with me, creatively and at your pace, you can read more here:

 Or visit my About and Contact pages at www.heyfromwithin.co.uk.